ahujar27/TT-TO_Classifier/README.md

 1. NORMALBAMLIST (List of normal bams to generate the panel of normals)
 2. OUTFILE (The name of the output JSON file)
+3. REFPATH (Path to all references)
+4. INTERVALSPATH (location of TSO500 intervals file (contained in repository))
+5. APPPATH (Path to GATK app (contained in repository))

 To generate CNV calls, a panel of normals must first be generated.
 To generate this, first run the python script `make.cnv_somatic_panel_workflow.input.json.py` to create the JSON necessary for the WDL run.
 Then the WDL, `cnv_somatic_panel_workflow.wdl` can be run using the JSON.